MIDDLE SCHOOL | ROYAL FESTIVAL HALL

 - Hotel night security on each occupied floor to ensure restful nights for students

-- Doctors on Call arrangement for medical support while on the program
+- Doctors on Call resource providing medical support while on the program

 - 24-hour staffed emergency office to handle the unexpected